Graduate School Grading Policies

 Posting of Grades:

 Grades are recorded on SPIRE approximately one week following the date they are due from the instructors; check SPIRE for the precise date grades will be available each semester.
 As incomplete or missing grades are received and posted, they are uploaded to SPIRE.
-If you require a printed copy of your grades you can print an unofficial transcript from SPIRE or request an official transcript from the Graduate Student Service Center (learn more on the University Registrar's Transcripts page).
+If you require a printed copy of your grades you can print an unofficial transcript from SPIRE or request an official transcript from the University Registrar's Office.

 Course/seminar grades are assigned solely by the course instructor.
 The following letter grades can be given to graduate students in graduate-level courses:

 |B||= 3.0||IP||- In Progress (for thesis and dissertation courses only)|